Dizzydz99/ECEM202A_project/docs/report.md

 (3) Hardware deployment and Visualization:

 In this part the performance of the virtual gyro is evaluated on Arduino Nano 33BLE Rev2 board and Processing is used for visualization.
 The visualization results at the initial point and the end point are shown as follows and it used 5-step emulation to estimate the gyro-scope readings.
-The figure on the left-hand side represents the real inclination angles calculated from the filter and the right-hand side figure represents the inlication angles based on the virtual gyro emulation.
+The figure on the left-hand side represents the real inclination angles calculated from the filter and the right-hand side figure represents the inclication angles based on the virtual gyro emulation.

 The Initial Point